Children and War Foundation (CAW) has taken all necessary steps to ensure the privacy of the personal data that we process.

 5. YOUR RIGHTS AS A DATA SUBJECT

 You have several rights under the current privacy regulations.
 We have provided a list of these rights below.
 Please do not hesitate to contact us if you wish to exercise your rights.
 We will respond to your inquiry as soon as possible, generally within one month at the latest.

-Access: You have a general right of access to your personal data registered by us.
+Access to your personal data registered by us.

-Rectification and erasure: You have a general right to request that we rectify any incorrect personal data about you and erase personal data about you.
+Rectification and erasure of any incorrect personal data about you.
 When we have your data based on consent, according to GDPR art.
 6 (1) a, you have the right to withdraw that consent any time.

-Restriction: You have a general right to ask us to stop (“freeze”) the processing of your personal data, e.g. where you are of the opinion that we process personal data about you illegally and you do not wish us to erase these data pursuant to our routines for such erasure until the matter has been clarified.
+Restriction; You have a right to ask us to stop (“freeze”) the processing of your personal data, e.g. where you are of the opinion that we process personal data about you illegally and you do not wish us to erase these data pursuant to our routines for such erasure until the matter has been clarified.